inivekin/abosa/abosa.typ

 helps isolate anomalies
 and formerly-perceptual,
 conceptual consternations
-are cancelled-out predictable,
+are cancelled-out, predictable,
 perpetual palpitations.
-Deterministic anxious waves
+Deterministic, anxious waves
-of bugs in ears and fungus grown, are all thats left in coward caves,
+of bugs in ears and fungus grown, are all that's left in coward caves,
 I've chosen to suffer the known.
-... 'til worry of higher degrees is wearing pocked and fissured plates, to swap the odds of bayes' likelies, inciting me to unknown fates.
+... 'til worry of higher degrees is wearing pocked and fissured plates, swapping odds of bayesian likelies, where unknowns ever generates.
 Befriending shadows on the wall, pretending comfort's what I felt did not stop magma curtain call